KygoSkyrus/skychat/NOTES.md

+# solution to config file security
+- you expose keys with no problem.
+To make it safe, you can restrict it with specific domain in production so that no one else can make call API call from any random domain name.
+To make it more safe remove localhost from production app

+- Q. So it means that other people would be able to access all the data in my firebase database? –
+- Answer is Yes and No. Yes, if you allow or want the other people to access all the data in the database.
+And No, if you don't want them to.
+Firebase database has rules, rules that you control

+-- CONCLUSION: if you r going with client than set rules for every user like the user can get and modify his own data only,

+# Defects
+- firebase is keeeping user logged in forever(can be good , like if user wants out than he can logout , or elese he will be logged in always)
+- u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one

+# Todo
+- encrypt messages/passwords
+- add vc
+- user can search other users by therir username and send them msgs
+- the receipient will have to accet the msg rqst to see the msgs and then he can start with sender
+- option to create a group and add members
+- webrtc
+- check db security using other domain
+- remove localhost and add app's real domain to authorized domain from firebase in production
+- create a text like hovered toast if toasts are ever neeeded
+- set the users usernsme in displayname of firebase and avatar in photourl

+# wouldnt hurt to have
+- add msgs copy and reply feature (least pripority)

+##### OLD STUFF-------------------------------

 #you can register a new user with a unique email id then later login with that email and password,,,

 -while login the displayname and email will be save in cookies which will later used to terminate session,,,set the expiry time around 4-5hours..